-I had to apologize.
-I set my coffee cup down on my oldest friend’s face.
+I had to apologize for setting my coffee cup down on my oldest friend’s face.

-I am not quite sure how old Oscar is but I figure somewhere between 50 million and 59 million years.
+Not quite sure how old… but scientists figure somewhere between 50 million and 59 million years.

-Most of that time, he has been entombed in the block of sandstone that rests on my desk (still that doesn’t excuse me for clunking his head with a big mug of coffee).
+Most of that time, he has been entombed in the block of sandstone that rests on my desk (still that doesn’t excuse me for clunking his head with a mug of coffee.)

 So here I am writing about him.
-I can’t explain exactly why I do it.
-I mean writing, not necessarily writing about Oscar.
+I can’t explain exactly why.
+I mean why I write, not necessarily why I write about Oscar.
 This week he is just something to write about.

-I suppose I write to leave a little something of myself – beyond myself.
-I could write just for me but I don’t do that.
-I write for others with the vain hope that at least a few of them will get a chuckle out of it before going back to doing whatever it is they do.
+Perhaps we write to leave a little something of ourselves – beyond ourselves.
+We could write just for our self but we don’t often do that.
+We write for others in the vain hope that at least a few of them will get a little enjoyment out of it before they go back to doing whatever it is they do.

-And in that sense, I become more than myself.
+And in that sense, we become more than ourselves.

-It is what a lot of us do.
-We acquire a skill or master an art, so that someone, somewhere might say, “hey, look at that!” and we can blush with pride.
+It is what a lot of people do.
+They acquire a skill or master an art, so that someone, somewhere might say, “hey, look at that!” and they can blush with pride.

 But then there is Oscar.
 He is about as close to immortal as you can get.